Amazon Prime Singapore — 5 Things Prime Membership Means for Singaporeans

 |Membership price||Free trial for 30 days, subsequently $2.99/month|

-|International shipping||Free with min. spend S$60 on Amazon US|
+|Amazon US shipping||Free with min. spend S$60 (Prime-eligible Amazon US items only)|

-|Other benefits||Amazon Prime Video & Twitch Prime|
+|Other benefits||Prime Early Access, Amazon Prime Video, Twitch Prime|

 1. Amazon Prime membership costs $2.99/month

 Amazon Prime is basically Amazon’s loyalty membership programme, localised for the Singapore market.